agileadam/docker-drupal/README.md

 This will clear the cache of your Drupal site.
 All other commands will function as well.

+NOTE: `drush sql-sync` will not work if both systems are "remote".
+You can try putting the "source" alias on the docker container by ssh'ing into it and putting it there, but YMMV.
+A simple solution (though probably not idea for large databases) is to pipe the sql-dump from the source into the destination like this (source on left, destination on right):

+	drush @somesource sql-dump | drush @docker.mycontainer sql-cli

 ### Using Drupal Console

 Similarly to Drush, Drupal Console can also be run locally, and execute commands remotely.
 Create a new file called `~/.console/sites/docker.yml` and add the following contents: